Rintrium/ioBroker.selverf/README.md

 ## selveRF adapter for ioBroker

-Connection with Selve actuators and sensors through USB-Gateway
+Connection with Selve actuators, sensors and senders through USB-Gateway

 ## Changelog

+### *WORK IN PROGRESS*
+* Added support for senders

 ### 0.4.0 (2021-09-22)
 * Added iveo actuators